nodejs/node/doc/api/fs.md

                  parameter in case of success.
   - version: v5.0.0
     pr-url: https://github.com/nodejs/node/pull/3163
-    description: The `file` parameter can be a file descriptor now.
+    description: The `path` parameter can be a file descriptor now.
 -->

 * `path` {string|Buffer|URL|integer} filename or file descriptor